Women in the Confederación Nacional del Trabajo: Early Spanish anarcho-syndicalism

-The early Spanish anarcho-syndalicalism movement drew part of its philosophy regarding women from the first congress of the International Workingmen's Association (Asociación Internacional de Trabajadores) (AIT) in 1866.
+The early Spanish anarcho-syndicalist movement drew part of its philosophy regarding women from the first congress of the International Workingmen's Association (Asociación Internacional de Trabajadores) (AIT) in 1866.
 The congress created a resolution that said, "Without the family, the human species is only a conglomerate of beings, without certain functions, without reason, without law and without purposes.
 Without the family, men are a huge confused, immense community, where the only enemy is man.
 Without the family, women do not have on the earth, have no reason for being, since without the family woman is only a wandering being, condemned by her physical constitution to premature exhaustion, to incessant and impotent efforts, which transform her organism in a radical way and amount to the negation of the species and the disappearance of the species."
 The international Congress then went on to defend distinct sex roles based on biology where femaleness is defined by procreation.
-The belief carried on in the movement that women should remain out of the workforce as an appendage to man because of man's need to reproduce.
+The belief carried on in the movement that women should remain out of the workforce as an appendage to man because of man's need to produce, whole women reproduced.

 Views in Spain changed little in the next ten years.
 While the 1872 Congreso de la Regional de España in Zaragoza published a declaration espousing equal rights between the sexes, this period otherwise saw little material, especially material aimed at a male audience, to support these utopian positions.
 More broadly, this mid-19th century in Spain saw no women represented among Spain's unions and trade associations.

 A few women were involved in the movement, but little is known about them.
 The two most well known ranking women before the 1900 and the birth of the CNT in 1910 were Manuela Díaz and Vicenta Dura.
 They served as secretaries in 1883 in Federación Regional Española de la Internacional.
 Beyond this fact, little is known about them, other than their opposition to the Franco-Prussian War, which they signed a petition by Ateneo Catalán in Barcelona in 1869, and that they participated in the Federación Regional Española de la Internacional Congress in 1872 in Zaragoza.